 Our compensation committee is primarily responsible for establishing and approving, or recommending for approval by the Board of Directors, the compensation for all of our executive officers.
 The compensation committee oversees our compensation and benefit plans and policies, administers our equity incentive plans and reviews and approves, or recommends for approval by the Board of Directors, all compensation decisions relating to all of our executive officers, including our President and Chief Executive Officer.
 The compensation committee typically considers, and during 2023 did consider, recommendations from our President and Chief Executive Officer regarding the compensation of our executive officers other than for himself.
-Our compensation programs and in making compensation decisions and has engaged Arnosti Consulting to provide these services.
-The compensation committee reviewed compensation assessments provided by Arnosti Consulting comparing our executive officers, including the President and Chief Executive and met with Arnosti Consulting to discuss compensation of our executive officers, including the President and Chief Executive and advice.
+Our compensation committee has the authority under its charter to engage the services of a consulting firm or other outside advisor to assist it in designing our compensation programs and in making compensation decisions and has engaged Arnosti Consulting to provide these services.
+The compensation committee reviewed compensation assessments provided by Arnosti Consulting comparing our executive compensation program to that of a group of peer companies within our industry and met with Arnosti Consulting to discuss compensation of our executive officers, including the President and Chief Executive Officer, and to receive input and advice.
 The compensation committee had considered the adviser independence factors required under SEC rules as they relate to Arnosti Consulting and does not believe Arnosti Consulting's work in 2023 raised a conflict of interest.